sav-che/TL-2/Authors/Friedrich, Paul Alexander {std. P.A. Friedrich}.md

-> [!cite] BHL link: this entry starts at [page 13](https://www.biodiversitylibrary.org/item/103832#page/25/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 13](https://www.biodiversitylibrary.org/page/33258513) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Friedrich, Paul Alexander (1856-1918), German paleobotanist, born 4 Jun 1856 in Kreipa bei Halle, attended gymnasium in Halle and Eisenach, studied mathematics and natural sciences in Halle from 1875, Dr. phil.
-1878 Halle, went to Berlin to study tertiary plants of Saxony, then to Lübeck as teacher at the Katharineum 1882, died 3 Feb 1918 in Lübeck. (*P.A.
-Friedrich*).
+1878 Halle, went to Berlin to study tertiary plants of Saxony, then to Lübeck as teacher at the Katharineum 1882, died 3 Feb 1918 in Lübeck.
+**Abbreviated name**: *P.A.
+Friedrich*

 #### Note